Babak-SSH/chessaton/README.md

 - moveit2
 - [grasp-plugin](https://github.com/JenniferBuehler/gazebo-pkgs)

-rest of the dependencies could be found in [Dockerfile](./Dockerfile)
+rest of the dependencies can be found in [Dockerfile](./Dockerfile)

 ## Running nodes
 ### Chess